ossf/security-reviews/reviews/github/madler/zlib/trail-of-bits-2016.md

 ### Summary

 Five security issues were identified (one medium-risk, four low-risk), all related to undefined behavior.
 All but one (low risk) issue was fixed before the report was published in September 2016.
+Users are encouraged to update to the latest stable version (1.2.11 at the time of this writing).

 ### Details